hobbes7878/data-driven-journalism/week-4---feb-8.md

 ### "Tidy" data

 [Tidy data](ftp://cran.r-project.org/pub/R/web/packages/tidyr/vignettes/tidy-data.html) represents a specific kind of structured data.
-As an example, take a look at our dog table again, above.
+As an example, take a look at our dog table again.

 We can separate that data into three types: **observations**, **variables** and **values**.